 The Loaves and the Fishes

 One of the most amazing and counter-intuitive results in mathematics was proved in 1924 by two Polish mathematicians, Stefan Banach and Alfred Tarski.
 Banach was a mathematical prodigy, and was the founder of modern functional analysis.
-Tarski was a logician, educated at the University of Warsaw who, according to his biographer, “changed the face of logic in the twentieth century” through his work on model theory.
+Tarski was a logician, educated at the University of Warsaw who, according to his biographer, “changed the face of … Continue reading The Loaves and the Fishes

 Monster Symmetry